At the heart of the action

 Our professional soldiers of 1 YORKS and 2 YORKS have a strong sense of pride based on stamina, courage and success.
 They come with equipped with resolve and a steely determination to succeed and a sense of humour that sustains them when the going gets tough.

 We look to our officers to provide the strong natural leadership that will make the most of their soldiers qualities and create unique bonds of trust that are essential in the rigours of today's battlefield.
 They are made of stronger by shared experience in training on operations and on the sports field to achieve confidence and understanding between our officers and soldiers that is special even within the Army.

-To be at the cutting edge of the British Army’s Infantry capability, Yorkshire’s Infantry train hard in order to fight hard.
+To be at the cutting edge of the British Army’s warfighting capability, Yorkshire’s Infantry train hard in order to fight hard.

-1 YORKS Armoured Infantry at Catterick undertake rigorous battalion training exercises to enable their ongoing Future Soldier conversion from Armoured to Light Infantry.
+1 YORKS Light Mechanised Infantry at Catterick undertake rigorous training exercises to enable them to rapidly deploy as part of 7th Infantry Brigade (The Desert Rats).
 1 YORKS also support Defence Outputs by providing specialist Short Term Training Teams (STTT) overseas.
-In April 2022, 1 YORKS will be part 7th Brigade Combat Team.
+1 YORKS are currently preparing for an operational deployment to Iraq.